From torn rug to a beautiful framed-rug wall hanging in just a few steps; learn how to mount a wall rug that looks great!

 - Put the frame back together.

-I think this project is definitely more geared to learning how to frame a small rug.
-If you had a larger rug, I would recommend using hot glue but hand-stitching the rug in place or maybe even using construction adhesive?!
-Just think about the size/weight of the rug you are working with and upgrade the adhesive if you want a larger framed rug on the wall.
+I think this framed rug project is definitely more geared to learning how to frame a small rug.
+If you had a larger rug, I would recommend using hot glue plus hand-stitching the rug in place or maybe even using construction adhesive?!
+Just think about the size/weight of the rug you are working with and upgrade the adhesive if you want a larger rug wall-hanging framed on the wall.

 This same concept would work and look great with Indian block print fabrics as well.
 Or really, any type of unique textile piece.